scribe-security/docs/docs/ci-integrations/coming_soon/bitbucket.md

 <details>
   <summary>  Scribe integrity </summary>

-Full workflow example of a workflow, upload evidence on source and image to Scribe. <br />
+A full working example of a workflow - upload evidence on source code and on the final built image to Scribe.<br /> Verifying the target integrity on Scribe.<br />
-Verifying the  target integrity on Scribe.
+This example workflow uses the public repository of the mongo-express project to demonstrate Scribe's capability to verify the integrity of a build product. <br />

   ```YAML
 pipelines: